 Aside from that, these small plecos are very active once settled, but prefer to stay on the bottom of the fish tank.

-Though a Pitbull Pleco will eat surface algae, it will not be a very efficient algae eater overall.
+Though Pitbull Pleco will eat surface algae, it will not be a very efficient algae eater overall.

 The live plants in a planted tank will not be eaten.